Logo

 You can pick how you want your data to be synchronized between devices.

-Due to the overhead of the Dropbox and WebDav client libraries, using these are significantly slower than the JetReader.net API.
+Due to the overhead of the Dropbox, OneDrive and Google Drive and WebDav client libraries, using these are significantly slower than using a JetReader.net account (especially Google Drive is quite slow).
 Normally, however, synchronization happens in the background, and the extra time usage should be irrelevant.